 “I went to law school to be an advocate for civil rights, access to justice and the rule of law.”

 Roula joins Graydon’s litigation group.
 She wants her clients to know she’s here to ease their burden and advocate for them.

 “I want my clients to know I hear the challenges they are facing and provide each of them with a sense of relief that I’m here, I’ve heard you and I’ve got your back.”

-Roula Allouch is a trial attorney with experience handling a range of litigation matters including in the areas of employment, civil rights, personal injury, and workers’ compensation appeals.
+Roula Allouch is a trial attorney with experience handling a range of litigation matters including in the areas of employment, civil rights, personal injury, and appeals.
 Ms. Allouch earned her undergraduate degree, magna cum laude, from the University of Kentucky in 2003 and her juris doctor from the University of Kentucky College of Law in 2006.
 She is licensed to practice in all state and federal courts in Kentucky and Ohio and before the United States Sixth Circuit Court of Appeals.

 Ms. Allouch is an active member of the legal community and the community at large.
 She currently serves as Chair of the National Board of Directors of the Council on American-Islamic Relations, the nation’s largest civil rights and advocacy group for the American Muslim community.
-She is a member of the Board of Directors of the American Bar Association’s Rule of Law Initiative and serves as a Kentucky delegate to the Association’s House of Delegates.
-Ms. Allouch was recently recognized as a Daughter of Greatness by the Muhammad Ali Center and serves on the Center’s Board of Directors.
+She is Chair of the American Bar Association’s Center for Human Rights and serves on the leadership council for the Association’s Section for Civil Rights and Social Justice.
+Ms. Allouch has been recognized as a Daughter of Greatness by the Muhammad Ali Center and serves on the Center’s Board of Directors.
 Ms. Allouch is also a faculty member with the Islamic Seminary of America.
 She has a passion for the arts and recently joined the Leadership Committee for the Over-The-Rhine International Film Festival